Lipa, Batangas: Local government

 Pursuant to Chapter II, Title II, Book III of Republic Act No. 7160 or the Local Government Code of 1991, the city government is to be composed of a mayor (alkalde), a vice mayor (bise alkalde) and members (kagawad) of the legislative branch Sangguniang Panlungsod alongside a secretary to the said legislature, all of which are elected to a three-year term and are eligible to run for three consecutive terms.

 As with every Philippine city, Lipa's chief executive is the city mayor.
 Elected to a term of three years and limited to three consecutive terms, the mayor appoints the directors of each city department, which include the office of administration, engineering office, information office, legal office, and treasury office.
 The incumbent mayor is Eric Africa of the Nacionalista Party.

 The city's vice mayor performs duties as acting governor in the absence of the mayor.
 The vice mayor also automatically succeeds as mayor upon the death of the incumbent.
 The vice mayor also convenes the Sangguniang Panlungsod, the city's legislative body.
 The incumbent vice mayor of Lipa is Michael Gerard Morada.

+City Government of Lipa (2025–2029):